motters/carriage_modules/README.md

   * Sound level sensor (module)

 # License
 These circuits are not to be used in any way for any means, other than by Sam Mottley.
+## Reason
+These circuit are for my Mircontrollers unit on my Electronics Degree.